 Against Brunswick, the British send 81 Hampdens also to bomb railway targets.
 One aircraft fails to return.

 Against Magdeburg, the British send 52 bombers (27 Wellingtons, 9 Halifaxes, 9 Stirlings, and 7 Manchester bombers).
 Once again, the targets are railway stations.
 There is cloud cover over the target that forces the bombers to drop their loads by guesswork.
 The British lose two Wellingtons, one Halifax, and one Stirling.

 The RAF sends minor diversionary raids to Boulogne (13 Wellingtons), Rotterdam (9 Wellingtons and Whitleys), Dunkirk (two Wellingtons), and on minelaying in the Frisian Islands.
 All of these bombers return.

 Overall, it is not a bad night for the RAF.
 For 314 sorties, the British only lose 14 bombers for a 4.5% loss rate.
 In terms of maintaining a sustainable bombing campaign, this is considered acceptable, as the average crewman can be expected to survive a 20-mission tour.
 Naturally, the lower, the better, 14 bombers is still a lot to lose and a lot of RAF crewmen wind up in POW camps after a night like this.

-The Luftwaffe send a few bombers against the north of England.
+The Luftwaffe sends a few bombers against the north of England.
 The German planes drop their bombs at random, in fields and along roads, then head home quickly.
 Targets hit include the vicinities of Northumberland, Gateshead (4 killed), and Bishop Auckland.
 The damage is minimal, but occasional "lucky hits" destroy a road here or there, cut some utility lines, or land on luckless people in their homes.

 Luftwaffe Oberstleutnant Wolfgang Schenck earns the Knight's Cross Oberleutnant and Staffelkapitän of the 1./SKG 210.